Purely-functional, singly-linked lists.

 To use this library, import it using:

-motoko name=initialize
+motoko name=import

-import List "mo:base/List";
+import List "mo:base/pure/List";

 public func empty<T>() : List<T>